Aim Of Course

 Art and Design enables learners to have a rich opportunity to be creative and to experience inspiration and enjoyment.
 Pupils explore a wide range of two and three dimensional media and technologies through practical activities, and create, express and communicate their ideas.
 They study work by a variety of artists to enhance their enjoyment and deepen their knowledge.

 Pupils work on projects throughout the term.
 They are introduced to various materials and create work observing the different visual elements.
 During the year pupils will be encouraged to develop their hand and eye co-ordination skills along with their observational recording.
 Topics will include:- exploring line, colour mixing, introduction to pattern and texture, composition, designing, portraiture and working in three dimensions.
 Pupils will investigate various artists related to their project work.
-Art and Design is a Senior Phase subject.
+Art and Design is a Senior Phase options subject.

 Pupils are given the opportunity to work on seasonal topics throughout the year.
 Coursework links with the experiences and outcomes of the Curriculum for Excellence and to SQA certification in the Senior Phase at appropriate level.